 - What is the status of the OpenID Connect self-certification program?

 Since its launch in April 2015, the certification program for OpenID Providers has progressed from a pilot phase open to members to general availability to all, which began in January 2016.
 The accompanying Relying Party certification program entered the pilot phase in December 2016 and progressed to general availability in August 2017.
 These production OpenID Provider profiles are generally available: Basic OP, Implicit OP, Hybrid OP, Config OP, and Dynamic OP.
 These production Relying profiles are generally available: Basic RP, Implicit RP, Hybrid RP, Config RP, and Dynamic RP.

 - Is payment of a fee required to self-certify?

 A fee is now required for certifications of both OpenID Providers and Relying Parties, unless the certification profile is still in the pilot phase.
 The fee is intentionally low, to encourage participation, but is there to help cover the ongoing costs of operating the certification program.
 The price to OpenID foundation members is US$ 200.00 per deployment.
 The price to non-members is US$ 999.00 for certifying a new deployment.
 However, the non-member price for certifying a new deployment of an already-certified implementation is only US$ 499.00.
-Contact firstname.lastname@example.org to inquire about methods of payment.
 These prices enable participants to certify a deployment to as many profiles as they choose within a calendar year for this one payment.
 For instance, a member could certify to the OP Basic and OP Config profiles by paying US$ 200.00 and then later add certifications for OP Implicit, OP Hybrid, and OP Dyanmic within the same calendar year at no additional cost.
 Separate payments are required for OP deployments and RP deployments.

 - Is the Certification of Conformance legally binding?